langchain-ai/opengpts/README.md

 **Alternate vector databases**

-The instructions above use Postgres as a vector database, although you can easily switch this out to use any of the 50+ vector databases in LangChain.
+The instructions above use Postgres or Chroma DB (for SQLite based setup) as a vector database, although you can easily switch this out to use any of the 50+ vector databases in LangChain.

 **Set up language models**